dr-kinder/code-samples/_readme.txt

 -------------------------------------------------------------------------
 Use nested for loops to fill a two-dimensional array of values.

-This script illustrates "nesting"---one for loop inside of another.
+This script illustrates "nesting" --- one for loop inside of another.

 -------------------------------------------------------------------------
 import_text.py
 -------------------------------------------------------------------------
 Load data from a text file by reading the file line by line.

 This script reads in data from a text file and stores it in a NumPy array.
 It can be adapted to load data from files that are difficult or impossible to load with NumPy's np.loadtxt function.

 -------------------------------------------------------------------------
 save_load.py